phoenixr-codes/aprompt/README.md

 Available Prompts
 -----------------

-While it is easily possible to create custom prompts. aprompt comes with a lot of useful prompts.
+While it is easily possible to create custom prompts, aprompt comes with a lot of useful prompts.

 * [x] Text